top of page

 Academic writing

-My most recent piece of academic writing was 'Dwarfs and Kings at the Spanish Hapsburg Court: Images and Living Bodies' in Dis/ability History der Vormoderne, Ein Handbuch/ Premodern Dis/ability History, A Companion (Didymos-Verlag, Affalterbach 2017) compiled by the Homo-Debilis research group, of which I am a member.
+Previous contributions include 'Dwarfs and Kings at the Spanish Hapsburg Court: Images and Living Bodies' in Dis/ability History der Vormoderne, Ein Handbuch/ Premodern Dis/ability History, A Companion (Didymos-Verlag, Affalterbach 2017) compiled by the Homo-Debilis research group, of which I am a member.

 I also have a chapter entitled 'Dwarfs – and a "Loca" – as Ladies’ Maids at the Spanish Habsburg Courts' in The Politics of Female Households: Ladies-in-waiting across early modern Europe (Brill, 2013).